 - July 17: Cachar police arrested an active member of the Manipur-based anti-talk terrorist group Zeliangrong United Front from Irongmara.
 The militant was the prime accused of the Udharbond Paticherra tea garden extortion case.

 - July 17: Army personnel of the 9th Battalion of the Rajputana Rifles and Moran Police apprehended one over-ground worker of ULFA-I from Sepon in Dibrugarh district.
 Police recovered one 9 mm pistol and one magazine with five live rounds from the militant.
-Sources said that he was actively involved in several extortion and anti-national activities on behalf of the proscribed outfit.

 - July 19: Cachar police arrested three ultras of ZUF (Kamson) faction in a joint operation at Rangmaijan area under Jirighat along the Assam-Manipur border of Cachar district.
 A huge cache of arms and ammunitions were seized from the militants.